mercy299/terraform-beginner-bootcamp-2023/README.md

 #### Shebang Considerations

-A Shebang tells the bash script what INterpreter will Interprete the script.
+A Shebang tells the bash script what INterpreter will Interpret the script.

 Chat GPT recommended this code for bash
 ```sh